The Reebok CrossFit Nano 9 is the newest version of the Nano CrossFit training shoe from Reebok.

 That Nike Metcon 4 XD (Men’s Size 11) weighs in at 11.7 ounces, and the Reebok Nano 9 (same size) is about 12.8 ounces.

-You can see that both have a wide toe box.
+You can see that both have a wide toe box – but the Nano has the wider toe box.

 They are both also “low-rise” shoes – so they don’t interfere with mobility.